"Nov. 6, 2012 (Los Angeles) -- Winter can be deadly, at least when it comes to matters of the heart.

 Avoid becoming overheated or dehydrated during exercise, in hot weather, or by not drinking enough fluids.
 Digoxin overdose can occur more easily if you are dehydrated.

-There are many other medicines that can interact with digoxin.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
-Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.
+There are many other drugs that can interact with digoxin.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.
+Keep a list of all your medicines and show it to any healthcare provider who treats you.

 Additional Lanoxin Information